A Most Powerful Treatment How coffee enemas detoxify the liver

-During WW I with Germany surrounded by Allied forces and morphine being in short supply, field surgeons utilized coffee enemas which actually worked as well as morphine for post-operative surgery.
+During WW I with Germany surrounded by Allied forces and morphine being in short supply, field surgeons utilized coffee enemas–which reportedly worked just as well as morphine for post-operative surgery pain.
 In 1920, Professor Meyer and Professor Huebner, from the University of Goettingen in Germany began to research the effect of coffee enemas in rats.
 The published results showed how caffeine infusions opened up the bile ducts in the liver, allowing the liver to release accumulated toxins.
 The coffee enema for medical treatment appears in every Merck Manual from 1898 until 1977.

 Max Gerson was the first to propose that coffee enemas had a positive effect on patients with tuberculosis and also patients with cancer.
 Gerson’s teaching was that improved circulation and tissue integrity would prevent the spread of cancer and destroy malignant tumors.
 He proposed that no cancer can exist in normal metabolism.
 Max Gerson transplanted cancer tumors into healthy lab animals, but transplanted tumors were first surrounded by inflammation and then quickly dissolved in the healthy host.
 In order to make transplanted tumors take hold and grow, he had to impair the metabolism of the host by damaging the thyroid and adrenal glands (Charlotte Gerson, 2001, p 161).